alozie/afndev/hooks/samples/slack/README.md

 ### Purpose

-This cloud hook posts a notification to Slack chat room after a code delpoyment has been performed on Acquia Cloud.
+This cloud hook posts a notification to Slack chat room after a code deployment has been performed on Acquia Cloud.

 ### Example Scenario